kind consists of:

 - kind supports building Kubernetes release builds from source

-- support for make / bash / docker, bazel, or installing from apt, in addition to pre-published builds.
+- support for make / bash / docker, or bazel, in addition to pre-published builds.

 - kind is written in go, and can be used as a library, has stable releases